What Is the Conditional Operator?

 Summary

-• Type matching: The second and third operands must have matching types or be convertible to matching types
+• The second and third operands must share a type or be convertible to one, otherwise the code will not compile.